-Wayne R. Gingrich is Chief Financial Officer of Bird Construction Inc. Having joined Bird on April 4, 2016, Mr. Gingrich assumed his current role on July 1, 2016 and brings with him over twenty years of experience in finance and accounting roles and thirteen years of service as a financial executive in the architecture, engineering, construction (AEC) sector.
-Prior to joining Bird, he served as the Chief Financial Officer for MMM Group Limited, acquired by WSP Global Inc. in late 2015.
+Wayne R. Gingrich is Chief Financial Officer of Bird Construction Inc. Having joined Bird on April 4, 2016, Mr. Gingrich assumed his current role on July 1, 2016 and brings with him over twenty-five years of experience in finance and accounting roles and seventeen years of service as a financial executive in the architecture, engineering, construction ("AEC") sector.
+Prior to joining Bird, he served as the Chief Financial Officer for MMM Group Limited, acquired by WSP Global Inc., in late 2015.
 Prior to joining MMM Group, he worked for AECOM, Earth Tech and General Electric.
-Wayne obtained his honours Bachelor of Business Administration (BBA) from Wilfrid Laurier University, with a minor in economics.
-He is a chartered professional accountant (CPA) and certified management accountant and is a member of the Institute of Corporate Directors (ICD).
+Wayne obtained his honours Bachelor of Business Administration ("BBA") from Wilfrid Laurier University, with a minor in economics.
+He is a chartered professional accountant ("CPA") and certified management accountant.
 In 2020, Mr. Gingrich completed the Directors Education Program offered by the Institute of Corporate Directors and obtained his ICD.D designation.

 Terrance L. McKibbon was appointed President and CEO of Bird Construction Inc. on July 1, 2019, after serving as Chief Operating Officer since June 2017.
 Prior to joining Bird in June 2017, Mr. McKibbon spent 20 years at Aecon Group.
 He served as President and Chief Executive Officer from June 2014 to December 2016, as well as a Non-Independent Director in that time.
 From June 2013 until June 2014 he served as President and as Chief Operating Officer from March 2011 until June 2014.
 He served as the President of Aecon's Civil and Utilities division from June 2005 until March 2011 and as an Executive Vice President of Aecon Group Inc. from 2005 until 2016.
 Mr. McKibbon has been involved with the management of construction-related companies for over 30 years including founding, acquiring and integrating companies and the overall management of companies that are active in all aspects of infrastructure construction.
-He has been an Independent Trustee of Northview Apartment Real Estate Investment Trust since May 2015.
+He was an Independent Trustee of Northview Apartment Real Estate Investment Trust from May 2015 until November 2020 when the business was sold.
 Mr. McKibbon served as a Trustee of the Operating Engineers Local 793Training Fund from 2005 until 2014 and as a Health & Safety Fund Trustee at Labourers International Union of North America from 2004 to 2013.
 He served as the Chairman and Board Member at Aecon: Lafarge Caledon BOD from 2000 to 2011.
-Mr. McKibbon attended Carleton University's Geology Program as well as integrated Science and Economics programs.
 Mr. McKibbon is a member of the Institute of Corporate Directors (ICD).

-Luc J. Messier was appointed as a Director in February 2017.
-Mr. Messier is currently the president of Reus Technologies LLC, a company focusing on the development of new technologies.
+Luc J. Messier is currently the president of Reus Technologies LLC, a company focusing on the development of new technologies.
 Between 2007 and 2015, Mr. Messier served as senior vice president for ConocoPhillips where he was responsible for global projects and global supply chain with the addition of global aviation in 2012.
 Before joining ConocoPhillips, Mr. Messier served as president and chief executive officer of Technip USA.
 Prior to joining Technip, Mr. Messier was Managing Director of Dragages Hong Kong, a subsidiary of Bouygues and held before engineering and project management positions at Bouygues Construction and at Pomerleau.
-Mr. Messier also serves on the boards of Sodexo and Ocean Installer.
+Mr. Messier also serves on the board of Sodexo.
 He holds degrees in civil engineering from the University of Sherbrooke, enology and viticulture from UC Davis and studied business administration at INSEAD.